Q: What does “segmented” mean?

 Q: What types of finish do I use?

 A: I make two types of vessels, a decorative style and a food-safe style (salad bowls, pasta, etc.) Each type is finished differently.
 For the decorative vessels, I use a shellac-based high build friction polish which produces a beautiful, smooth sheen that compliments the natural beauty of the wood.
 Personally, I'm not a fan of shiny, glossy finishes on bowls and vessels that give the piece a plastic look.
 For food-safe vessels, after starting out using Walnut oil, I switched to simple mineral oil, which is readily available at any pharmacy and can be reapplied for the life of the bowl.
 Customers with nut allergies have no worries now!

 A: Decorative bowls look great as a table centerpiece, on your fireplace mantel or on a bookshelf.
 Decorative vessels and bowls are suitable to hold dry foods like whole fruits, nuts, or packaged candies, etc. Food-safe bowls are suitable for such things as salad, pasta or popcorn.
 Avoid wet foods.
 I have a great story about a friend’s salad bowl in the Blog section.
-To clean your bowl, wipe out with a damp cloth and dry immediately, FOR ANY WOODEN BOWL/VESSEL, REMEMBER: DO NOT SUBMERGE IN WATER OR PLACE IN A DISHWASHER!!
+To clean your bowl, wipe out with a damp cloth and dry immediately, FOR ANY WOODEN BOWL/VESSEL, REMEMBER: DO NOT SUBMERGE IN WATER, PLACE IN A DISHWASHER OR MICROWAVE!!!

 Q: More questions?